fimuko/fimuko.github.io/README.md

         - https://discord.com/channels/971046860317921340/1008546760156790815 and this persons site: https://github.com/PlanterApp/planter_blog/tree/main
         -
 - [ ] table of contents seems to start from h2 and does not include h1
+- [ ] tags and categories counts include posts in draft state
+- [ ] mermaid does not work
 - [ ] enable comments with giscus